Symi sailing holidays

 He has become a patron saint of children, sailors, fishermen, even of all of Greece, particularly of the Hellenic Navy… and also of prostitutes.

-Sailing yacht anchored in the middle of Ayios Nikolaos, as seen from the West.
+Sailing yacht anchored in the middle of Ayios Nikolaos, as seen from the west.
 In the foreground the cement disembarkation quay and the footpath to Pedi village.

 St George • Thessálona